SoujanyaPonnapalli/ScalingBlockchains/README.md

 *Scalability is one of the major limitations of blockchains.
 This repository summarizes the ongoing research on increasing the scalability of blockchains and provides a high level overview on blockchains.*

+*For a more detailed summary of Blockchains, please the [complete overview](https://github.com/SoujanyaPonnapalli/ScalingBlockchains/blob/master/Overview.md)*
 ## Repository Contents

 This repository summarizes the papers aiming at scaling blockchains.
 The efforts towards scaling blockchains are placed along these three axes: